-And in 2007, the idea became a reality as the NuVinci N170.
-This ground-breaking technology would take the name NuVinci as a tip of the hat to Leonardo Da Vinci, who sketched in 1490 what many believe to be the first CVT transmission.
-The NuVinci N170 would become the first continuously variable drivetrain commercially available for bicycles and it would be heralded by industry experts the world over as the biggest advancement in bicycle drivetrain technology since the derailleur itself some fifty years earlier.
-Today Fallbrook continues to advance its award-winning bicycle drivetrain technology – further perfecting performance and enhancing the rider experience.
+The first NuVinci technology product was the NuVinci N170.
+The ground-breaking technology took the name NuVinci as a tip of the hat to Leonardo Da Vinci, who sketched in 1490 what many believe to be the first CVT transmission.
+The NuVinci N170 was the first continuously variable drivetrain commercially available for bicycles and was heralded by industry experts the world over as the biggest advancement in bicycle drivetrain technology since the derailleur itself some fifty years earlier.
+It won the prestigious Dutch FietsVaK Tradeshow Innovation Award in 2007 and many awards since then.
+Fallbrook continued to advance its award-winning bicycle drivetrain technology – further perfecting performance and enhancing the rider experience with the NuVinci N171.

-In 2010, it rewrote its own history with the introduction of the all-new NuVinci N360™ drivetrain, a drivetrain that is significantly lighter, smaller, smoother and easier to shift than its successful predecessors.
-Fallbrook would further redefine the rider experience with the introduction of the first intelligent bicycle drivetrain for e-Bikes in 2011 -- offering the cyclist for the first time a choice of seamless automatic or manual shifting.
-Never would shifting be easier or give the rider more control and comfort throughout the ride.
-This game-changing shifting system would soon become known to the biking world as NuVinci Harmony™ and it would mark the beginning of another new era in cycling.
+The introduction of NuVinci Harmony, the first intelligent bicycle drivetrain, redefined and enhanced the rider experience.
+Primarily for use with eBikes, it offers the cyclist for the first time a choice of seamless automatic or manual shifting.
+Shifting has never been easier or has the rider had more control and comfort throughout the ride.
+This game-changing shifting system marked the beginning of another new era in cycling.